alxli/algorithm-anthology/README.md

 * Usage of GCC's built-in functions like __builtin_popcount() and __builtin_clz().
 These can be extremely convenient, and are easily implemented if they're not available.
 See here for a reference: https://gcc.gnu.org/onlinedocs/gcc/Other-Builtins.html
 * Usage of compound-literals, e.g. vec.push_back((mystruct){a, b, c}).
 This is used in the anthology because it makes code much more concise by not having to define a constructor.
 It is also trivial to fix, so what the heck.
 * Ad-hoc cases where bitwise hacks are intentionally used, such as functions for getting the signbit with type-puned pointers.
 If you are looking for these features, chances are you don't care about portability anyway.

-## To-Do

-Only the last section (strings) is incomplete.
-It will be completed soon.
-Just be patient.
-After that, it will just be some proofreading and scanning for bugs.
-The specific unfinished sections are:

-* 6.4.1 Suffix and LCP Array
-* 6.4.2 Tries
-* 6.4.3 Radix Tries
-* 6.4.4 Suffix Tries